Tim-xD/tim-xd.github.io/content/posts/hitconctf/verilog-oj.md

 I then attempted to craft Verilog code that could exploit this behavior to fetch the flag.
 At first, I assumed Verilog could be used like a typical programming language, but it turns out that Verilog is a hardware description language, not a general-purpose programming language.
-This means you can't use typical features like executing shell commands or sending HTTP requests directly.
+This means you can't use typical programming features like executing shell commands or sending HTTP requests directly.

 To understand Verilog better, I consulted a [Verilog tutorial](https://www.chipverify.com/tutorials/verilog), where I learned that while Verilog could still perform basic file operations, such as reading and writing files.